-Home Occupation - any use of principal and accessory buildings clearly incidental to their uses for dwelling purposes and conducted for compensation by a resident thereof, within a residential district and meeting the requirements of Article 6, Section 6:12 of this Ordinance.
+Home Occupation - any use of principal and accessory buildings clearly incidental to their uses for dwelling purposes and conducted for compensation by a resident thereof, within a residential district and meeting therequirements of Article 6, Section 6:12 of this Ordinance.

-Hotel (Motor Lodge or Motel) - a building or group of buildings containing individual sleeping or living units designed for the temporary occupancy of automobile tourists or transient guests and which has a garage attached or parking space conveniently located to each unit.
+Hotel (Motor Lodge or Motel) - a building or group of buildings containing individual sleeping or living units designed for the temporary occupancy of automobile tourists or transient guests and which has a garage attachedor parking space conveniently located to each unit.

-Junk Yard - any land or area used, in whole or in part, for commercial storage and/or sale of waste paper, rags, scrap metal or other junk, and including storage of vehicles and machinery and/or dismantling of such vehicles or machinery.
+Junk Yard - any land or area used, in whole or in part, for scrap processors and auto wreckers.